 Watch and share our documentary for free

-We decided to make our documentary available to the public without pay until the end of October.
-Then the Spanish Government will present to vote for the amendment to their law and remove the protection that hunting dogs deserve.
+We decided to make our documentary available to the public without pay until the Spanish Government presents to vote for the amendment to their animal welfare law to remove the protection that hunting dogs deserve.
 We want to inform you about how much these dogs suffer an do our bit to prevent that.

 Share our film Yo Galgo to help people understand the cruelty and constant abuse galgos suffer in Spain.
 Join the campaign #MismosPerrosMismaLey.